MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-terminalserver.md

 If the status is set to Disabled or Not Configured, Remote Desktop Services sessions start with the full desktop, unless the server administrator or user specify otherwise.
 (See "Computer Configuration\Administrative Templates\System\Logon\Run these programs at user logon" setting.)

+> [!NOTE]
-Note: This setting appears in both Computer Configuration and User Configuration.
+> This setting appears in both Computer Configuration and User Configuration.
 If both settings are configured, the Computer Configuration setting overrides.
 <!-- TS_START_PROGRAM_2-Description-End -->

 <!-- TS_START_PROGRAM_2-Editable-Begin -->